rustysec/tidalwm/README.md

 gnome-shell-extension-prefs
 ```
 Some notes about compatibility:
-- Tidal does not handle dynamic workspace addition/removal at this time
-- **Use static workspaces**
-- Please don't try to use dynamic workspaces yet
-- Gtk terminals like gnome-terminal and tilix doesn't behave well, try using alternatives like kitty or alacritty
+- Gtk terminals like gnome-terminal and tilix don't behave well, try using alternatives like kitty or alacritty

 ## Shortcuts
 #### Float Window